grouss/growing-network-study/README.md

 Copyright © 2025 Université Paris Cité

-Author: [Guillaume Rousseau](https://www.linkedin.com/in/grouss/), Department of Physics, Paris, France (email: guillaume.rousseau@u-paris.fr)
+Author: [Guillaume Rousseau](https://www.linkedin.com/in/grouss/), Laboratoire Matières et Systèmes Complexes, UMR 7057, CNRS and Université Paris Cité, CNRS, UMR7057, 10 rue Alice Domon et Léonie Duquet, F-75013, Paris cedex 13, France (email: guillaume.rousseau@u-paris.fr)

-This archive contains the supplemental materials and replication package associated with the preprint, "*Temporal and topological partitioning in real-world growing networks for scale-free properties study*", available on [arXiv](https://arxiv.org/abs/2501.10145) and [ssrn](http://ssrn.com/abstract=5191689).
+This archive contains the supplemental materials and replication package associated with the preprint, "*Growth Regime Shifts in Empirical Networks: Evidence and Challenges from the Software Heritage and APS Citation Case Studies*", available on [arXiv](https://arxiv.org/abs/2501.10145) and [ssrn](http://ssrn.com/abstract=5191689).

-**The latest version of the preprint (timestamped arXiv:2501.10145v2) is downloadable here https://arxiv.org/pdf/2501.10145v2**
+**The latest version of the preprint (timestamped arXiv:2501.10145v4) is downloadable here https://arxiv.org/pdf/2501.10145**

 The current version of the Python scripts and associated resources is available on the [author's GitHub page](https://github.com/grouss/growing-network-study).

 This work is currently licensed under the [Creative Commons CC BY-NC-SA 4.0 license](https://creativecommons.org/licenses/by-nc-sa/4.0).

 To give appropriate credit and cite this work ([BibTeX entry](./rousseau2025temporal)):
-Rousseau, G. (2025). *Temporal and topological partitioning in real-world growing networks for scale-free properties study* [Preprint]. arXiv:2501.10145. https://arxiv.org/abs/2501.10145; also available on SSRN: http://ssrn.com/abstract=5191689
+Rousseau, G. (2025). *Growth Regime Shifts in Empirical Networks: Evidence and Challenges from the Software Heritage and APS Citation Case Studies* [Preprint]. arXiv:2501.10145. https://arxiv.org/abs/2501.10145; also available on SSRN: http://ssrn.com/abstract=5191689

 # A) Replication Packages